A naive p-adic height on the Jacobians of curves of genus 2

-She shows that the quadratic height she obtains is the same as the height obtained from local heights using the naive sigma function $\sigma_p^{(0)}$ defined by Bernardi \cite[Th\'{e}or\`{e}me]{perrinriou2}.
-The analogous problem in the setting of Jacobians of genus 2 curves is treated in this paper.
-We adapt the methods of Perrin-Riou to define a naive height on the Jacobians of genus 2 curves with a rational Weierstrass point, and show that the global height we obtain agrees with the global height of Bianchi using the naive sigma function $\sigma_p^{(\boldsymbol{0})}$.
+She considers a Weierstrass model for an elliptic curve $E/\Q$ given by an affine equation with $a_i \in \Z$, and the natural map $\kappa_E \colon E \ra \P^1$ to the corresponding Kummer variety, which is defined by $(x, y) \mapsto [x : 1]$ and $\cO \mapsto [1 : 0]$.
+For any $P \in E(\Q)$, we can write $\kappa_E(P) = [w_1(P) : w_2(P)]$ normalised such that $w_1(P)$ and $w_2(P)$ are coprime integers.
+Then Perrin-Riou defines a naive height:

+where $E_p(\Q)$ is a subgroup of the kernel of reduction of the Weierstrass model of $E$ modulo the prime $p$, which has finite index in $E(\Q)$.
+The function $\log_p$ is a branch of the $p$-adic logarithm (see \S \ref{sec:preliminaries}).
+By defining she obtains a quadratic height, and shows a relation between $h_2$ and the height obtained from local heights using the naive sigma function $\sigma_p^{(0)}$ defined by Bernardi \cite[Th\'{e}or\`{e}me]{perrinriou2}.
+In particular, if $a_1 = a_2 = 0$, then these two heights are the same.